Revised Bylaws 1994

 Article IV: Meetings and Method of Business

 a.
 The Assembly shall establish a calendar of regular business meetings at the first meeting of each session.
 This calendar shall be made available to all members.

 b.
 The Assembly shall hold regular meetings in a place and at a time accessible to the general staff constituency.

 c.
 Special meetings may be called in accordance with the Standard Operating Procedures of the Assembly.

 d.
 All business meetings of the Assembly shall be held in open session.
-The Assembly shall take no official action
+The Assembly shall take no official action in closed session.

 2. Validity of Business

 a.
 The Assembly shall serve as the representative voice of the staff and, as such, may conduct business on its behalf.